miekg/gitopper/README.md

 * Bootstrapping
 * Reload config on the fly and re-initialize
 * create target directory for bind mounts.... we should do this (correct user??)
-* add: -h options, multiple hostnames, for testing and other purposes.
 * rollback
 * set BROKEN
 * check metrics
-* query all machines?
+* query all machines, run a script